Banyule Youth Services

 09. Copyright

-Copyright is a bundle of rights that creative industry professionals own in relation to their work.
-It exists in every kind of creative work you
+Copyright is a bundle of rights that apply to creative industry professionals in relation to their work (or their ‘Intellectual Property‘).
+Copyright is free, automatically

 >